intentframe/intentframe/docs/principles.md

 # IntentFrame Principles

-These are the core invariants of the IntentFrame architecture.
+IntentFrame is a **runtime security control plane for AI-decided actions**.
+The effect of that control plane is that it automates the human oversight you would otherwise perform manually — reading every action, applying judgment, clicking approve or reject.
+The agent does the work; IntentFrame automates the supervision.

+The principles below are the structural invariants that make that control plane trustworthy.
 Each is a structural guarantee, not a guideline.
 If any is violated, the security model is broken.

 ---